Silver Springs State Park: Ecology

 Among the wildlife of the park are nine-banded armadillos, white-tailed deer, wild boars, wild turkeys, foxes, American alligators, Sherman fox squirrels, and gopher tortoises, as well as coyotes, bobcats, and Florida black bears.

 Also, a colony of non-native rhesus macaques were introduced to the park in early 1938 by a tour boat operator, known locally as "Colonel Tooey", to enhance his "Jungle Cruise" ride.
 A local legend that they are the descendants of monkeys used to enhance the scenery for the Tarzan movies that were shot in the area in the 1930s is not true, since no Tarzan movie filmed in the area featured rhesus macaques.
 The monkeys are allowed to live in Florida, due to their contributions to science.

 The diversity of this waterway is among the highest in Florida.
 Since becoming part of the Florida state park system, the increased interest and reduced barriers to entry have brought many new visitors to the park.
 The damage to the river grasses and wildlife is a real concern.

+Recreation

+Visitors can take world-famous glass-bottom boat tours, kayak or canoe the Silver River, hike or bike along 15 miles of trails, and camp at the full-facility campground.
+Other attractions include the Silver River Museum and Environmental Education Center, a pioneer village, historic gardens, and picnic areas.